deutschestextarchiv/dtabf/scripts/DTAoX/Readme.md

 Contact: [dta@bbaw.de](mailto:dta@bbaw.de)

 ## DESCRIPTION
-This framework is designed for the Author mode of the oXygen-XML-Editor (http://www.oxygenxml.com).
+This framework is designed for the Author mode of the [oXygen-XML-Editor](http://www.oxygenxml.com).
 It is optimized for oXygen versions 14.2 and 15.

 ## COMPONENTS AND DOCUMENTATION